 If you have been sickened by talc powder, you have a legal cause of action.
-In many cases, the potential plaintiff has died of cancer or will pass away before the case is heard by the jury.
+The potential plaintiff has died of cancer or will pass away before the jury hears the case in many cases.
 In that matter, their loved one can file a wrongful death suit.

 Will Johnson & Johnson Settle Talc Powder Cases?

-How Long Does it Take to Settle a Talc Powder Lawsuit?
+How Long Does it Take to Settle a Lawsuit Involving Talcum Powder Products?

 Our Law Firm Is Accepting Talcum Powder Claims on Behalf of Individuals and Families

-Rosenfeld Injury Lawyers LLC is currently handling talcum powder cases on behalf of women and their families from across the United States.
+Rosenfeld Injury Lawyers LLC is currently handling talcum powder lawsuits on behalf of women and their families from across the United States.

-If you or a loved one has developed ovarian cancer while using Johnson & Johnson talc based Baby Powder and Shower to Shower, contact us today for a free case evaluation to learn more about your legal options.
+If you or a loved one has developed ovarian cancer while using Johnson & Johnson's talc-based Baby Powder and Shower to Shower, contact us today for a free case evaluation to learn more about your legal options.